valentin-voica/ansible/README.md

 Make sure the relevant information is correct

-*
+* "ubuntu.voica.lan" must always be in the "hosts:" group
+* The `passwd.yaml` is in the `~/GitProjects/ansible/ubuntu` directory

+### Creating the playbook

-This playbook configures the following:
+The `ubuntu-rpi.yaml` playbook configures the following:

 * Update the cache and upgrade the system
 * Configure PoE HAT fan thresholds
-* Set the hostname
+* Set the hostname in the `/etc/hosts` file
 * Reboots the system if required
 * Removes old packages from the cache
 * Removes dependencies that are no longer needed
-* Configures a static IP address in the Servers VLAN
+* Configures a static IP address in the Servers VLAN 30

 To run the playbook, make sure you are inside the directory containg the `passwd.yaml` file:

 `$ cd ~/GitProjects/ansible/ubuntu`

-`$ ansible-playbook --ask-vault-pass --extra-vars '@passwd.yaml' ~/GitProjects/ansible/playbook.yaml -l ubuntu.voica.lan -u pi`
+`$ ansible-playbook --ask-vault-pass --extra-vars '@passwd.yaml' ~/GitProjects/ansible/ubuntu-rpi.yaml -l ubuntu.voica.lan -u pi`